Lincoln railway station: Resignalling

+Lincoln's platforms were renumbered from 3–7 to 1–5.
 All four existing signal boxes – High Street, East Holmes, West Holmes and Pelham Street Junction – were closed and replaced by a new state of the art signalling centre near the West Holmes box.
 Pelham Street and West Holmes boxes were demolished, but the High Street and East Holmes boxes are listed buildings and are preserved.

-Current and future development
+Future development

-Lincoln is included in the Lincoln Transport Hub redevelopment scheme, with aims to improve connectivity between bus and rail services in Lincoln by the construction of a new bus station adjacent to the railway station, alongside improvements to the railway station itself, including a new pedestrianised plaza outside the main entrance on St Mary's Street.
-Construction of the Transport Hub commenced in August 2016 and was completed in January 2018.

 There are also plans for improvements to the railway station itself, alongside the construction of a new footbridge over the railway line from Tentercroft Street into the city centre to increase the connectivity of the city centre on foot and by cycle.

-Following building work in 2018 and 2019, a Costa Coffee branch was opened at the station in the former station buffet.